Julius the Veteran

-Saint Julius the Veteran (Iulius), also known as Julius of Durostorum, is a Roman Catholic, Anglican and Eastern Orthodox saint and martyr.
+Saint Julius the Veteran (Iulius), also known as Julius of Durostorum, is a Christian martyr venerated as a saint in the Eastern Orthodox Church, Roman Catholic Church and the Church of England.
 His feast day is 27 May.

 Life

 Julius of Durostorum was born to pagan parents.
 The date of Julius' conversion to Christianity is unknown.
 Julius served as a Roman soldier for 27 years first as a conscript, then returning as a [veteran], totaling seven military campaigns in total.
 Given the years and locations in which Julius served, Rev. Herbert Musurillo, S.J. writes that Julius likely served in the Legio XI Claudia.
 Julius was Christian his entire military career.